-The key to reaching your ideal weight and then keeping weight off is to make long-term changes to your diet and lifestyle that you can stick to for life.
+The key to reaching your ideal weight and keeping the weight off is to make long-term changes to your diet and lifestyle that you can stick to for life.

 The following tips are likely to help keep weight off:

-- Eat breakfast.
-Research shows that breakfast can help people control their weight.
-Having breakfast can help you avoid getting too hungry and snacking later on.
+- eat breakfast – research shows breakfast can help people control their weight: it can help you avoid getting too hungry and snacking later on.

-- Stay active.
-Build up your physical activity levels.
-So if you’ve already been walking regularly, think about walking for longer, or start running.
+- stay active – build up your physical activity levels: if you've already been walking regularly, think about walking for longer, or start running.

-- Keep it interesting.
-Variety is the spice of life, so if you feel yourself slipping back into old ways, mix things up a bit.
-Buy a new healthy cookbook, sign up for a healthy cooking course or try a new activity.
+- keep it interesting – variety is the spice of life, so if you feel yourself slipping back into your old ways, mix things up a bit: buy a new healthy cookbook, sign up for a healthy cooking course, or try a new activity.

-- Set yourself goals.
-These can help to motivate you into keeping up your healthy diet and exercise regime.
+- set yourself goals – these can help motivate you into keeping up your healthy diet and exercise regime.
 For example, is there a special occasion coming up that you want to feel your best for?